 Tell It To My X

 Last Friday, as I was walking down the office corridor, my colleague caught me off guard with a simple but powerful statement: “You are great, Suzette, you should know that.”
-I smiled at her, but the words that escaped my mouth were laced with years of pain and confusion: “Tell it to my ex-boyfriend.”
+I smiled at her, but the words that escaped my mouth were laced with years of pain and confusion: “Tell it to my X.”

 Her compliment, though genuine and heartfelt, brought back a flood of emotions I’ve been carrying for years.
 It took me right back to the time when my world fell apart—when I felt like I had lost everything, including my sense of self.